 Topics: Euphoria, HBO, Sydney Sweeney, Film and TV

-Euphoria creator Sam Levinson has faced some backlash online over some of the graphic details in the latest episode of the show.
+Euphoria showrunner Sam Levinson has faced backlash online over some of the graphic details in the latest episode of the show.

-Two episodes from series three of the HBO programme have dropped to date and it's safe to say Levinson and the show's makers have pushed the boundaries in terms of controversy.
+Two episodes from season three of the HBO programme have dropped to date and writer-director Levinson seems to have pushed the boundaries even further this time around.

-'America My Dream', Euphoria's latest episode, has certainly proved controversial due to a 'gross' and 'unnecessary' scene featuring a Nazi flag.
+'America My Dream', Euphoria's latest episode, has certainly proved controversial due to a 'gross' and 'unnecessary' scene.

 Advert

-The scene sees Faye (Chloe Cherry) with drug dealer Wayne (Toby Wallace) in an extremely X-rated sex scene, with many viewers noticing a Nazi flag hung on the bedroom wall behind her.
+One moment sees Faye (Chloe Cherry) with drug dealer Wayne (Toby Wallace) in an extremely X-rated sex scene, with viewers noticing a Nazi flag hung on the bedroom wall behind her.

-Many have flocked to X following the release of the latest episode to criticise the creators of Euphoria over the episode.
+Many have flocked to X following the release of the episode to criticize the creators of Euphoria.

 One viewer penned on social media: "The nazi flag in the room and the tattoo, Sam Levinson, you are so gross #euphoria."